 What-if Analysis: Use Cases for Businesses & Implementation in Microsoft Power BI

-What-if analysis is a method in data analytics to manipulate and transform the data to deduce various outcomes.
+What-if analysis is a method in data analytics that manipulates and transforms data to deduce various outcomes.
 It is a powerful inferential mechanism to explore different scenarios based on the actual dataset and a set of variables whose values can be selected by the user.
 In this way, the user can examine and address the uncertainties in the data.
-In this blog, we will briefly discuss the most common use cases of what-if analysis for businesses.
-We will also look at the simple implementation of what-if in Power BI using an electricity demand and consumption dataset.
-We will see that setting up what-if parameters in Power BI and using them in Data Analysis Expressions’ (DAX) measures enables us to implement and analyze all what-if scenarios from the most simple to the most complex ones.
+This blog will briefly discuss the most common use cases of what-if analysis for businesses.
+Using an electricity demand and consumption dataset, we will also examine the simple implementation of What-if Analysis in Power BI.
+We will see that setting up what-if parameters in Power BI and using them in Data Analysis Expressions (DAX) measures enables us to implement and analyze all what-if scenarios from the most simple to the most complex ones.

 Learn more about Business Intelligence

-Common Use Cases of What-if Analysis in Business Analytics
+Common Use Cases of What-if Analysis in Power BI

-Since different businesses can have different processes and needs, what-if analysis can take various forms, from simple case-analysis to complex forecasting.
+Since different businesses have different processes and needs, what-if analysis can take various forms, from simple case analysis to complex forecasting.
 However, the following are the most common use cases of what-if analysis:

-The most common application of what-if analysis is to generate future data based on existing data.
+The most common application of what-if analysis in Power BI is to generate future data based on existing data.
 In this way, businesses can model future possibilities.
-For example, a construction-based company may need to predict the closing cost of its open projects based on changing labor costs, materials’ costs, weather patterns, etc. By generating data for the future, businesses can make predictions and take actions accordingly.
+For example, a construction-based company may need to predict the closing cost of its open projects based on changing labor costs, materials costs, weather patterns, etc. By generating data for the future, businesses can make predictions and take action accordingly.

-Another common use case of what-if analysis is scenario management, which involves exploring various possibilities based on variable data.
-For example, in the case of COVID-19 , one may seek to analyze the impact of vaccination, social distancing, virus mutation, etc., on the positivity rate.
+Another common use case of what-if analysis in Power BI is scenario management, which involves exploring various possibilities based on variable data.
+For example, in the case of COVID-19, one may seek to analyze the impact of vaccination, social distancing, virus mutation, etc., on the positivity rate.

-Finally, what-if analysis can also assist businesses and organizations in managing and achieving goals.
-It helps businesses in finding various factors which can help them reach their set goals.
+Finally, what-if analysis in Power BI can also assist businesses and organizations in managing and achieving goals.
+It helps businesses find various factors that can help them reach their goals.
 For example, a retail chain can analyze the impact of promotions and discounts on achieving a certain sales target.

 What-if Analysis in Power BI for Electricity Demand and Consumption Dataset